shuwang127/Python-Logistic/README.md

 ```

 2. Colab Notebook\
-Click the button 'Open in Colab' in the Python-Logistic.ipynb
+Click the button 'Open in Colab' in the Python-Logistic.ipynb.